Can the holidays cause a heart attack?

 Heart attack warning signs

-• Chest discomfort with heaviness, pressure, aching, burning, fullness or squeezing pain
+• Chest pain or discomfort with heaviness, pressure, aching, burning, fullness or squeezing pain

 • Pain or discomfort in one or both arms, left shoulder, neck, back, throat, jaw or stomach